Willus.com Home | Archive

 MinGW and Win32 DLLs

 A very cool feature in MinGW is that you can put DLL files directly in the compile/link command (just like .o files) to be linked into your program without the need to create library stub files.
-For more about how to do that, try Colin Peters' DLL Page (from Colin Peters' Win32 Programming Page).
+For more about how to do that, try Colin Peters' DLL Page (local mirror here) (from Colin Peters' Win32 Programming Page--local mirror here).
 Colin Peters started MinGW.
-Also, regarding function name mangling (decorating) in MinGW, try Wu YongWei's Page (local copy here).

 No Globbing